 If you would like to find out more about how I can help, please email me at Lindseystewart05@gmail.com or call 916-952-7187 to discuss your situation and set up an appointment.

 As of March, 2020 I am offering teletherapy in order to allow clients to continue to access safe, confidential support in spite of the pandemic.
 Offerings include therapy and EMDR by phone or secure video platforms.
+Please note that with few exceptions all new clients will be teletherapy only until further notice.
 Contact me to find out more.